Rising Russian tensions put lonely NATO base in Poland on map

 There is strong pro-NATO sentiment outside the base on the streets of Szczecin, an industrial port city of 400,000 that was German until the end of World War Two and Swedish in the 17th and 18th centuries.

-In neighboring Germany there are tensions at times about the presence of NATO bases and fears of those towns being primary targets in any conventional war.
+In neighbouring Germany there are tensions at times about the presence of NATO bases and fears of those towns being primary targets in any conventional war.
 But not in Poland.

 "I definitely feel a threat from Russia and it's good that Poland is a member of NATO," said Kamil Szanter, an 18-year-old student in Szczecin.
 "All the endangered countries should stick together.
 This is a signal to Russia that you shouldn't mess with Poland because it's part of NATO."